Sudbury Symphony Orchestra

-The Sudbury Symphony Orchestra is a Canadian symphony orchestra based Sudbury, Ontario.
+The Sudbury Symphony Orchestra (SSO) is a Canadian symphony orchestra based Sudbury, Ontario.
 Incorporated in 1975 as a not-for-profit registered charity, the orchestra performs a season of full orchestra concerts and chamber music concerts at a variety of venues in Sudbury, including the Sanctuary of Glad Tidings Church, on Regent Street South, and Fraser Auditorium at Laurentian University.

 History

 The orchestra was founded in 1953 as a community orchestra and gave its first public performance on January 13, 1954, conducted by Emil First at the Sudbury High School Auditorium.
-Eric Woodward, took over as Music Director in 1957, and in 1962 the orchestra was merged into the Sudbury Philharmonic Society, a combined choral and orchestral ensemble.
+Eric Woodward took over as music director in 1957, and in 1962 the orchestra was merged into the Sudbury Philharmonic Society, a combined choral and orchestral ensemble.
 The orchestra and the choir later became separate ensembles again, with the orchestra re-constituted in 1975 under its present name.

-Under Metro Kozak, the orchestra's Music Director from its incorporation in 1975 until his retirement in 1997, the orchestra grew to over 60 musicians with several instructors from the music programs at Laurentian University and Cambrian College serving as its permanent musicians.
+Under Metro Kozak, the orchestra's music director from its incorporation in 1975 until his retirement in 1997, the orchestra grew to over 60 musicians with several instructors from the music programs at Laurentian University and Cambrian College serving as its permanent musicians.
 Kozak also founded the Sudbury Youth Orchestra to prepare future musicians for the SSO.
-Victor Sawa served as Music Director from 1997 to 2015.
+Victor Sawa served as music director from 1997 to 2015.

 In February 2016, Mélanie Léonard first guest-conducted the orchestra.
 On the basis of this concert, in June 2016, the orchestra announced the appointment of Léonard as its next music director, effective 1 July 2016.
 She is the first female conductor to be named music director of the orchestra.